 On November 11, 2019, the Company, with Keryx as guarantor, entered into a loan agreement, or the Loan Agreement, with BioPharma Credit PLC as collateral agent and a lender, or the Collateral Agent, and BioPharma Credit Investments V (Master) LP as a lender, pursuant to which term loans in an aggregate principal amount of \$100.0 million were made available to the Company in two tranches, subject to certain terms and conditions, or the Term Loans.
 BioPharma Credit PLC subsequently transferred its interest in the Term Loans, solely in its capacity as a lender, to its affiliate, BPCR Limited Partnership.
-The Collateral Agent and the lenders are collectively referred to as Pharmakon (see Note 1 to our condensed consolidated financial statements).
+The Collateral Agent and the lenders are collectively referred to as Pharmakon.
 The first tranche of \$80.0 million, or Tranche A, was drawn on November 25, 2019, or the Tranche A Funding Date, and the second tranche of \$20.0 million, or Tranche B, was drawn on December 10, 2020, or the Tranche B Funding Date.
 Each of the Tranche A Funding Date and the Tranche B Funding Date, a Funding Date.
+The Tranche A draw was \$77.3 million, net of facility fee, other expenses incurred by Pharmakon and reimbursed by the Company, or Lender Expenses, and issuance costs.
+The Tranche B draw was \$20.0 million, net of immaterial Lender Expenses and issuance costs.